ssorj/quiver/impls/README.md

 ### Messages

-Implementations must give each message a unique ID to aid debugging.
-They must also set an application property named `SendTime` containing a `long` representing the send time in milliseconds.
+Implementations must set an application property named `SendTime` containing a `long` representing the send time in milliseconds.

 By convention, message bodies are filled with as many `x`s as indicated by the `body-size` parameter.
 The `x` must be a single